mi929lee/open-recipe/README.md

     **Note**: Replace `my_protocol.py` with the name of whatever file you want to simulate.

 3. The output from running the simulation should show what commands the pipetting robot OT-2 would have done if the protocol were run on the robot directly.

+## Reference
+All Python protocols are based on the [OT-2 Python Protocol API Version 2](https://docs.opentrons.com/v2/index.html).